NCAS-CMS/cfdm/docs/source/tutorial.rst

 If an underlying array is compressed at the time of writing to disk, then it is written as a gathered array.

-A list variable that is required to uncompress a gathered array is retrieved and set with the `get_list_variable` and `set_list_variable` methods respectively of a `Data` object.

 This is illustrated with the file **gathered.nc** (`download`):